vicsz/mls-C01-study-notes/README.md

 - **For most-efficient solutions** --> Use managed solutions (i.e. AWS Comprehend) instead SageMaker.

 ---
-These are the **most important takeaways** to maximize your chances of passing the AWS Certified Machine Learning Specialty exam!

 # Domain 1: Data Engineering
 ## **Task Statement 1.1: Create Data Repositories for ML**